August Kork: Russian Civil War

 In June 1918, Kork joined the Red Army.
 He worked at the Vseroglavshtab (All-Russian Main Staff) and from October headed the Operations section and the 9th Army's Operational-Surveillance Department.
 In December, Kork became an advisor to the People's Commissariat for Military Affairs of the Bolshevik-sponsored Estonian Workers' Commune.
 Between February and May 1919, he was chief of staff of the Estonian Red Army.
 In June, he became the assistant commander of the 7th Army.
 Between 31 July and 15 October 1919 and 22 October, 1919 and 16 October 1920 Kork led the 15th Army.
 The army fought against the White Northwest Army led by Nikolai Yudenich.
 Mikhail Tukhachevsky repeatedly noted Kork's ability to manage troops in combat and Sergey Kamenev considered him the best of the Western Front army commanders.
 On 26 October 1919 Kork began an attack on Luga, capturing it on 31 October.
 The army advanced north towards Volosovo, forcing the Northwest Army to retreat.
 On 6 November the army linked up with the 5th Latvian Regiment and captured Volosovo.
 For operations around Gdov in October 1919 he was awarded the Order of the Red Banner.

 Kork led the 15th Army in the Polish–Soviet War.
 On 17 May 1920, the army attacked Minsk.
 By 23 May, the army had crossed the Berezina River, advancing 70 miles.
 Polish resistance stiffened the next day, stopping the army's advance.
-After Polish counterattacks had pushed back the 15th Army and other Red Army units, Mikhail Tukhachevsky launched a second Soviet offensive.
+After Polish counterattacks had pushed back the 15th Army and other Red Army units, Mikhail Tukhachevsky launched a second Soviet offensive in July 1920.
 By 22 July the army had crossed the Neman.
+Kork was considered of the best commanders of the Western Front and his army won a major victory at the Battle of the Bug.
 After the Polish counteroffensive, two of the army's divisions were interned in East Prussia.
 For actions in the Polish-Soviet War in July 1920 Kork was awarded a second Order of the Red Banner.

 He became commander of the 6th Army on 26 October 1920, fighting against the last White Army led by Pyotr Nikolayevich Wrangel in Crimea.
 The 6th Army's attack began two days later.
 On 29 October it had captured Perekop in an attempt to encircle White forces north of the isthmus, but the Soviet cavalry units that were to complete the encirclement failed and many of Wrangel's troops escaped.
 On 8 November the 6th Army captured the Turkish Wall and began its advance south.
 Wrangel issued evacuation orders and by 16 November most of the White troops had evacuated.
 Kork was awarded an Honorary Revolutionary Weapon on 30 December 1920 for the capture of Perekop and Yushunskaya positions and the occupation of Crimea.